-Only nutrition claims listed in the updated Annex of the EU Regulation (as reproduced in the EU Register) are permitted in advertisements.
+Only nutrition claims listed in the applicable register are permitted in advertisements.

-Only health claims listed as authorised in the EU Register or claims that would have the same meaning for the audience may be used in advertisements:
+Only health claims listed as authorised in the applicable register or claims that would have the same meaning for the audience may be used in advertisements.

-Nutrition claims must comply with the criteria in the EU Register:
+Nutrition claims must comply with the criteria in the applicable register.

 References to general benefits of a nutrient or food for overall good health or health-related well-being are acceptable only if accompanied by a specific authorised health claim